 The branch now features a separate reference and children’s section and a landscaped backyard garden for public use.
 A new community room can accommodate 45 people for programs and meetings.
 Every Saturday in the community room we host a free movie or a lecture on a historical topic.
 We offer weekly computer and resume classes.
 Eight laptops and four regular computer stations are avaiable for public use.

 During the school year, we open the community room to our students to play video games on the Wii or PlayStation and play or do research on the Internet.
 We also invite schools to bring their classes.
-We host several kindergarten and first grade classes every month, and would enjoy even more visits from students of all ages.
+We host several kindergarten, first, second and third grade classes every month and would enjoy even more visits from students of all ages.

 Community District Information